aaronparker/aaronparker.github.io/_posts/2016-12-24-tips-enabling-sso-salesforce-azure-ad.md

 <figure id="attachment_5368" aria-describedby="caption-attachment-5368" style="width: 405px" class="wp-caption alignnone">[<img class="size-full wp-image-5368" src="http://stealthpuppy.com/wp-content/uploads/2016/12/AzureSAMLCertificateProperties.png" alt="Azure SAML certificate properties" width="405" height="515" srcset="https://stealthpuppy.com/wp-content/uploads/2016/12/AzureSAMLCertificateProperties.png 405w, https://stealthpuppy.com/wp-content/uploads/2016/12/AzureSAMLCertificateProperties-118x150.png 118w, https://stealthpuppy.com/wp-content/uploads/2016/12/AzureSAMLCertificateProperties-236x300.png 236w" sizes="(max-width: 405px) 100vw, 405px" />](http://stealthpuppy.com/wp-content/uploads/2016/12/AzureSAMLCertificateProperties.png)<figcaption id="caption-attachment-5368" class="wp-caption-text">Azure SAML certificate properties</figcaption></figure>

 I thought it worth exporting the certificate to DER format to test.
-Open the certificate, click **Details** / **Copy to File&#8230;**&nbsp;(as shown above) and export it to **DER encoded binary X.509 format**.&nbsp;Use that version of the certificate when configuring SAML in Salesforce and it will save successfully.
+Open the certificate, click **Details** / **Copy to File...** (as shown above) and export it to **DER encoded binary X.509 format**.
+Use that version of the certificate when configuring SAML in Salesforce and it will save successfully.

 ## Recommendations

 When configuring SAML single sign-on in Salesforce here&#8217;s a quick list of my recommendations:

   * Export the SAML signing certificate generated by Azure to DER format
   * Set the **Request Signature Method** to RSA-SHA256.
-Note in the screenshot above that the signature algorithm and signature hash algorithm are in SHA256.&nbsp;
+Note in the screenshot above that the signature algorithm and signature hash algorithm are in SHA256.
   * The **Name** field in the Salesforce Single Sign-on settings will be displayed to end-users on the Salesforce login page.
 Use text here that is descriptive to ensure users (&#8220;Azure AD&#8221; might not make sense)
   * **SAML Identity Type** needs to be set to **Assertion contains the User&#8217;s salesforce.com username**.
-When configuring account provisioning, this must instead be set to&nbsp;**Assertion contains the Federation ID from the User object**
+When configuring account provisioning, this must instead be set to **Assertion contains the Federation ID from the User object**

 This then leads me to enabling account provisioning.